GovTechSG/private-network/README.md

 ### Generating a chain specification

-The chain spoecification contains the initial contracts bytecode.
-For the full set of paremeters, run `yarn generate:genesis --help` in the `contracts/validator` directory.
+The chain specification contains the initial contracts bytecode.
+For the full set of parameters, run `yarn generate:genesis --help` in the `contracts/validator` directory.

 ```bash